mattfarina/pkg/use_cases/application_information.md

-# As an application, I can find general information about an application.
+# As an application, I can find general information about a package.

 Applications and packages written in Go have a wide variety of meta-information surrounding them such as name, an image, a homepage other than the package